exking/udi-hue-poly/README.md

 bulbs could be added to the Insteon scenes as responders and should respond to all basic commands, including dimming.

 ### Installation instructions
+Make sure that you have a `zip` executable on the system, install using your OS package manager if necessarily.
 You can install it from the Polyglot store or manually running
 ```
 cd ~/.polyglot/nodeservers